GoodPie/luxafor-google-calendar-sync/README.md

-Collecting workspace information# Luxafor Calendar Sync
+# Luxafor Google Calendar Sync

 A Flutter desktop application for macOS that syncs your Google Calendar status with your Luxafor flag.
 When you're in a meeting, the flag turns red.
 When you're free, it turns green.